 When to book a Singapore Airlines vs Star Alliance partner award

 Redeem a Singapore Airlines award if you are only looking for a one-way trip, you want to fly exclusively on Singapore Airlines and you would like one or more stopovers.

-Redeem a Star Alliance award if you do not need a stopover on a one-way trip, the city you are flying into is not serviced by Singapore Airlines.
-However one stopover is permitted and three additional at $100 USD per stop is permitted on a round-trip Star Alliance redemption.
+Redeem a Star Alliance award if you do not need a stopover on a one-way trip and your final destination is not serviced by Singapore Airlines.
+One stopover is permitted and three additional at US$100 per stop is permitted on a round-trip Star Alliance redemptions only.

 Two downsides to Star Alliance partner award redemptions